 The GDPR regulations affect pseudomymised or identifiable personal or special category data.
 If your research data does not fall under these categories then the GDPR does not apply.
 Please note that the GDPR regulations are contained in the new Data Protection Act 2018.

-Under GDPR you have to tell people what you are going to do with their data.
-Thus if you are collecting and using identifiable personal or special category data, then detail in the information sheet and consent form what you will be doing with the data.
+If GDPR applies, you have to tell people what you are going to do with their data.
+If you are collecting and using identifiable personal or special category data, the information sheet and consent form should detail what you wish to do with the data.

 - Lawfulness, fairness and transparency – process lawfully, fairly and in a transparent manner in relation to the data subject